PlooJompong/Node.js-Examination/README.md

 - Create an admin account
 - Log in as admin
 - View all customers in the database
+- Add new items to the menu
+- Modify existing menu items
 - Remove products from the menu
-- Modify existing menu items
-- Create offers
+- Create discounts

 ## Installation